PedanIhor/combinatorics_python/README.md

 # combinatorics_python
-Code from article about basic combinatorics
+The code from the article about basic combinatorics